StanfordAccelerate/StanfordAccelerate.github.io/index.md

 Group photo from March 1, 2019.
 From left to right: Kartik Prabhu, Fei Huang, Akash Levy, Priyanka Raina, Haitong Li and Weier Wan.
 # Research Summary

-Stanford accelerate group works in three areas:
+Stanford accelerate group works on creating high performance and energy-efficient architectures and design methodology for domain-specific hardware accelerators in existing and emerging technologies.
-1. High performance and energy-efficient digital hardware accelerators for applications such as computational imaging, vision and machine learning.
-2. Accelerator architectures that leverage the unique physical characteristics of emerging non-volatile memory technologies.
-3. Agile hardware design to improving design productivity.
-We are creating generators and architectures for reconfigurable accelerators and their compiler toolchains.

 # People
 ## Faculty